itingw/Bug-Invasion/README.md

 ##**Bug Invasion**

 Bug Invasion is an arcade game where bugs are taking over the universe!
-The object of the game is to trek through different settings while avoiding the bugs.
+The object of the game is to trek through different environments while avoiding the bugs.

 ###**Access Instructions**
 1. Download the repository